Convention on Biological Diversity

 - Precautionary approach towards biodiversity conservation

-- Need for provision of new and additional financial resources and access to technologies to developing countries to address biodiversity loss.
+- Need for provision of new and additional financial resources and access to technologies for developing countries to address biodiversity loss.’

 Cartagena Protocol on Biosafety